Welcome to Management Sciences!

 You will notice your fee statement includes Incidental fees.
 The University has provided some information on these fees at Graduate Incidental Fees.

-Make sure you are aware of when enrolment opens for your first term.
-Current enrolment and tuition due dates can be found on the Graduate Studies and Postdoctoral Affairs academic deadlines page.
+Make sure you are aware of when enrolment opens each term.
+Current term start, enrolment and tuition due dates can be found on the Graduate Studies and Postdoctoral Affairs academic deadlines page.

 Full time MMSc students are expected to complete: MSCI 603, MSCI 605, and MSCI 609 in their first term.